skip to main content

 Loyalty card data and public health

-The Digital Footprints Lab team share their insights on using shopping data in research.
+The Digital Footprints Lab team on using shopping data in research

 For our World of Smart Data blog series, we welcome the team from the University of Bristol’s Digital Footprints Lab.
 Here, they explain how the growth in the collection of smart data from loyalty cards creates opportunities for researchers to gain new insights into people’s spending habits and lifestyle choices.